-We recommend: Try the Gruffalo Orienteering trail which is great for children under 8.
+We recommend: Try the Gruffalo Orienteering trail which is great for children under eight.

 Everyone in the family will love a visit to the magical Falling Foss!
-The 2-mile circular woodland walk through the well-loved tea garden includes places to paddle and a fabulous waterfall.
+The two-mile circular woodland walk through the well-loved tea garden includes places to paddle and a fabulous waterfall.

 Roseberry Topping may be a hill but kids will feel like they have climbed a mountain as they reach the summit.
 It’s a walk that children will remember as they get older – not least for the stunning views of the North York Moors.